Internal Macedonian Revolutionary Organization: Armed struggle against the Ottomans

-IMARO's leadership of the revolutionary movement was challenged by two other factions: the Macedonian Supreme Committee in Sofia (Vurhoven makedono-оdrinski komitet – Върховен македоно-одрински комитет) and a smaller group of conservatives in Salonica – Bulgarian Secret Revolutionary Brotherhood (Balgarsko Tayno Revolyutsionno Bratstvo).
-The latter was incorporated in IMARO by 1902 but its members as Ivan Garvanov, were to exert a significant influence on the organization.
+SMARO's leadership of the revolutionary movement was challenged by two other factions: the Supreme Macedonian-Adrianople Committee (SMAC) in Sofia (Vurhoven makedono-оdrinski komitet – Върховен македоно-одрински комитет) and a smaller group of conservatives in Salonica – Bulgarian Secret Revolutionary Brotherhood (Balgarsko Tayno Revolyutsionno Bratstvo).
+The latter was incorporated in SMARO by 1899, its members as Ivan Garvanov, were to exert a significant influence on the organization.
 They were to push for the Ilinden-Preobrazhenie Uprising and later became the core of IMRO right-wing faction.

-The former organisation became known earlier than IMRO, after the 1895 raids into Turkish territory it organised from Bulgaria.
+Although SMARO and SMAC shared the goal of autonomy there were several critical differences between them.
+The SMARO thought that autonomy can be achieved by waging an insurgency campaign that would allure the attention and intervention of the Great Powers, as it was the case previously in other Balkan examples.
+While for the SMAC the liberation was achievable only by cooperation with Bulgaria and especially the Bulgarian army.
+Furthermore, the SMARO preferred an independent Macedonia as part of a future Balkan Federation, on the other hand for the SMAC the autonomy was a first step to unification with Bulgaria.
+Finally, and probably most critically, the SMARO was much more ambiguous to the term Macedonian, for them being the regions inhabitant was more important than ethnicity, while for the SMAC being Macedonian was equivalent to being Bulgarian.
+SMAC became known earlier than SMARO, after the 1895 raids into Turkish territory it organised from Bulgaria.
 Its founders were Macedonian immigrants in Bulgaria as well as Bulgarian army officers.
 They became known as the "supremists" or "externals" since they were based outside of Macedonia.
 The supremists resorted to terrorism against the Ottomans in the hope of provoking a war and thus Bulgarian annexation of Macedonia.
-For a time in the late 1890s IMARO leaders managed to gain control of the Supreme Committee but it soon split into two factions: one loyal to the IMARO and one led by some officers close to the Bulgarian prince.
-The second one staged an ill-fated uprising in Eastern Macedonia in 1902, where they were opposed militarily by local IMARO bands led by Yane Sandanski and Hristo Chernopeev, who were later to become the leaders of the IMARO left wing.
+SMAC maintained close relations with the political establishment in Bulgaria and wanted IMRO to be subordinated to them, and Bulgarian army officers to dominate their activity, while IMRO wanted to remain independent of governmental control.
+For a time between 1899-1901, SMARO and SMAC cooperated, however, disagreements continued in this period and after 1901 their relations became increasingly hostile and violent.
+SMAC split into two factions: one loyal to the SMARO and one led by some officers close to the Bulgarian prince.
+The second one staged an ill-fated uprising in Eastern Macedonia in 1902, where they were opposed militarily by local SMARO bands led by Yane Sandanski and Hristo Chernopeev, who were later to become the new leaders of the IMARO left-wing.